bEsPoKeN-tOkEns/token-tester/README.md

 # Token Tester

-:sparkles: *Automagically test a variety of tokens against your Solidity smart contracts* :sparkles:
+:sparkles: *Test a variety of unconventional tokens against your smart contracts* :sparkles:

+"Wow, it's just a modifier?
+Now that's *ergonomic*" -chad dev, probably

 ---

-Developing and implementing composability with various tokens in blockchain applications can be a daunting and an unnerving task, particularly in the DeFi space where security is a priority and the stakes are high.
-Token Tester is a tool designed to help developers ensure that their protocol contract logic is safe and secure when acting on various token implementations.
-Bridging the gap between perfect standards, imperfect implementations, and straight-up malicious tokens, Token Tester provides an ergonomic test suite of "bespoken tokens" that developers can use to test their protocol's contract logic.

 ## The Problem
-Developers face numerous challenges when implementing tokens, including issues with interoperability, security, and dealing with miscompliance according to popular standards.
+Developers face the challenge of unknowingly interfacing with miscompliant tokens.
 Hundreds[1] of[2] thousands[3] of[4] dollars[5]  in audits and bug bounties have been paid out for logical errors regarding token integrations.
 ERC standards are a growing list, now comprised of ERC20, ERC721, ERC777, and ERC4626 with more standards pending.

-Token Tester addresses these challenges by providing a suite of "bespoken tokens" that encompass this range and more, including tokens with fee-on-transfer logic, tokens with re-entrancy vulnerabilities, and tokens with malicious implementations.
+Token Tester provides a suite of *bespoke tokens* that encompass this range of standards and more, including tokens with fee-on-transfer logic, tokens with re-entrancy vulnerabilities, and tokens with malicious implementations.

+## Footgun tokens
 Our full catalog of tokens can be found here:
 - weird-erc20
 - ...